AquariusCorsair/SparkRecSys/README.md

 This project uses two ways to build a movie recommendation system in spark.
 The goal for this project is:
 * Implement our `Double ALS` algorithm in movie recommendation.
 * Compare our `Double ALS` algorithm with the oringinal ALS algorithm presented by spark library.
-* Prove that, for not so popular movies, i.e. thoes were rated by fewer users, our algorithm works better.
+* Prove that, for not so popular movies, i.e. thoes are rated by fewer users, our algorithm works better.

 ## Installation
 * Prerequisites
 ```
-Install hadoop 2.7.1 single node cluster on unbuntu 14.10
 Install spark 2.0.1 from source
-Export $SPARK_HOME tp PATH
+Export $SPARK_HOME to PATH
 ```

 * Modify `build.sbt` file based on your installation version of scala and spark.